tuturto/hy-files/doc/source/functions.rst

    8

-*create-adder* is a higher-order function (we talked about these just recently at `:ref:functions-higher-order-functions` that takes parameter *number* and returns a new function that takes parameter *n*.
+*create-adder* is a higher-order function (we talked about these just recently at :ref:`functions-higher-order-functions` that takes parameter *number* and returns a new function that takes parameter *n*.
 When called, this new function will add *n* and *number* together.
 It has captured the value of *number* when it was initially created.

-This useful technique can be used to cut down amount of classes (We will go over them in detail later at `:ref:classes-and-objects`, but now it is enough to know that they are a way of packaging data and functions that operate on that data together).
+This useful technique can be used to cut down amount of classes (We will go over them in detail later at :ref:`classes-and-objects`, but now it is enough to know that they are a way of packaging data and functions that operate on that data together).
 As always, an example will hopefully clarify the idea.